-- 7.2 Musselburgh is classified as an Interdependent town1 i.e. it attracts people from neighbouring towns who come to access some of its assets and jobs but it is also reliant on neighbouring towns for other assets and jobs. - 7.3 The population in Musselburgh has increased by 7.7% in one year (2016-2017) and is forecast to continue rising after the completion of the potential 4,981 houses planned to 2025. - 7.4 Within Musselburgh Town Centre commercial premises vacancy rates are consistently lower than the East Lothian or Scottish average at around 5.3%.
+- 7.2 Musselburgh is classified as an Interdependent town1 i.e. it attracts people from neighbouring towns who come to access some of its assets and jobs but it is also reliant on neighbouring towns for other assets and jobs. - 7.3 The population in Musselburgh has increased by 7.7% in one year (2016-2017) and is forecast to continue rising after the completion of the 4,981 houses planned to 2025. - 7.4 Within Musselburgh Town Centre commercial premises vacancy rates, currently around 5.3%, are consistently lower than the East Lothian or Scottish average.
 There are few vacant properties above commercial premises, apart from the Co-op buildings.
 Footfall trends over the last 7 years, are relatively stable within Musselburgh compared with a falling trend elsewhere as fewer people visit the High Street for retail purposes.
-High proportion of comparison retail expenditure continues to be made outwith the town due to proximity of Fort Kinnaird and Edinburgh City Centre. - 7.5 Blindwells new town is planned with 1,600 houses and associated facilities to serve their needs immediately to the south of Musselburgh and land is safeguarded for major expansion of Blindwells. - 7.6 Considering the use classes currently in Musselburgh, the town centre supports almost 50% shops (class 1 retail).
-This is a trend replicated across East Lothian with shops occupying between 47%-55% across the six town centres.
-A high proportion (68%) of residents do not visit the town centre in the evening.
+A high proportion of comparison retail expenditure continues to be made outwith the town due to proximity of Fort Kinnaird and Edinburgh City Centre. - 7.5 Blindwells new town is planned east of Musselburgh with 1,600 houses and associated facilities to serve their needs and further land is safeguarded for major expansion of Blindwells.